-- 173. It follows that the Panel is not bound, in any way, by the findings of the Sole Arbitrator at first instance, whether on the law or the facts, nor is the Panel restricted in the scope of its enquiry to procedural irregularities.
-This Award is, in effect, a fresh decision, based on the evidence put before this Panel in these proceedings. - 174.
+- 174. It follows that the Panel is not bound, in any way, by the findings of the Sole Arbitrator at first instance, whether on the law or the facts, nor is the Panel restricted in the scope of its enquiry to procedural irregularities.
+This Award is, in effect, a fresh decision, based on the evidence put before this Panel in these proceedings. - 175.
 The Panel is mindful of the unusual characteristics of this case.
 The Athlete has not officially at least tested positive for any prohibited substances.
 Unlike most other doping cases where there is an official 'positive' test result, here there are none, and no B sample to be tested.
 The allegations primarily stem from the EDP documents.
-The Athlete contends that she cannot ascertain the provenance and authenticity of the evidence against her and is not in a position to understand it, "let alone counter such evidence."
-She says that she "is confronted with an impossible situation: she is wrongly accused of being a doped athlete simply because samples allegedly belonging to her appear in a few documents, she is not given access to any underlying data and, yet, somehow expected to disprove these allegations, without any means to do so."
+The Athlete contends that he cannot ascertain the provenance and authenticity of the evidence against him and is not in a position to understand it, "let alone counter such evidence."
+He says that he "is confronted with an impossible situation: he is wrongly accused of being a doped athlete simply because samples allegedly belonging to him appear in a few unverified documents.
+He is not given access to any underlying data and, yet, somehow expected to disprove these allegations, without any means to do so."